nanocosmos/docs/docs/webrtc/nanostream_webrtc_secure_ingest.md

 ```

-## Parsing information from JWT
+## Parsing information from a web token

-If you want to read the public information contained in a JWT you can do that by decoding the token.<br>
+If you want to read the public information contained in a web token you can do that by decoding the token.<br>
 The token has its payload encoded in base64.

 ```js